One of the most famous quotes in sports history is linked to the date September 28, 1920.

-There’s no court record of Jackson admitting he was involved in fixing the game – and he always denied it.
+For one thing, there’s no court record of Jackson admitting he was involved in fixing the game – and, publicly, he always denied it.

 As noted by Keyes, an Associated Press sportswriter named Hugh Fullerton was at the courthouse when Shoeless Joe left it that day.

 In the original version of the story he filed, Fullerton wrote that a young kid approached Jackson as he emerged and said: “It ain’t so, Joe, is it?”

-Somehow, by 1940, “It ain’t so, Joe, is it?” had morphed into “Say it ain’t so, Joe” in rewritten accounts of the incident.
+Somehow, by 1940, “It ain’t so, Joe, is it?” morphed into “Say it ain’t so, Joe” in rewritten accounts of the incident.

 And, Jackson himself denied any such thing was said to him by a kid or anyone else that day.

 So, basically, the quote and story were apparently made up by a reporter – and then distorted further in later press accounts.

-Hmmm.
 Somehow, I am not surprised.

 * * * * * * * * * *